 I love animals, reading, nature (especially Yellowstone, mountains, and the smell of fresh pine), matcha & tea, exploring this beautiful Earth, and doing my best to live consciously and compassionately.
 I grew up in a small town in southern Michigan which is where my veggie love-affair began.
 My parents lovingly labored to provide us with a beautiful vegetable garden right behind our house.
 I spent many childhood days sitting between the rows, eating fresh tomatoes, green beans, sugar snap peas, and strawberries right off the vine.
 (Hence the name “The Garden Grazer”.)
 It was pure summer bliss!
 Here I am planting seeds with my grandma in our garden (early 1990’s in Michigan):

 I graduated from Michigan State University with a BS in Environmental Biology/Zoology, then my husband and I traveled around the western part of the country.
 We spent time living near the Yellowstone area, Tempe, Arizona, and Portland, Oregon.
 We reside in Bozeman, Montana now and love it.
 The mountains and fresh air energize my soul!

 About the Recipes

-There are a few reasons why I choose a vegan lifestyle.
+There are a few reasons why I choose a plant-based lifestyle.
 For one, I’ve always been a huge animal lover.
 (Just look at these adorable little faces!)
-I’d never want to harm or kill an animal, so why pay others to do it for me – often in a cruel way – just for the sake of consuming it?
+I’d never want to harm or kill an animal, so why pay others to do it for me – often in a cruel way – just for the sake of consuming them?
 There are so many wonderful foods out there to enjoy without taking other creature’s lives in the process.